Nevermind-s/Linux-Deffense/README.md

 Built by a linux lover for linux lovers.

 # Note :
-Use the .jar inside the folder to load images.
+Run the .jar inside the folder to load images.